Energy Assistance Program

-The Energy Assistance Program (EAP) helps pay for home heating costs and furnace repairs for income-qualified households.
+The Energy Assistance Program (EAP or LIHEAP) helps pay for home heating costs and furnace repairs for income-qualified households.
 Customers receive help by applying to their local agency for assistance.
 Minnesota Power works with these agencies to provide additional services to qualifying households.
+Both renters and homeowners can qualify.
+Eligibility is based on income and household size.

 How to apply for LIHEAP eligibility

-Customers should apply directly with the EAP provider serving their county or tribe.
+Customers should apply online at mn.gov/home or directly with the EAP provider serving their county or tribe.

 - Find Your EAP Provider.

-- Contact your EAP provider and have them send you an application (Sample application).
+- Contact your EAP provider and have them send you an application.
 You will also need three months proof of income for each household member and a copy of your last heating and electric bill.
+Sample applications can be found here.

 - Mail your completed application to your EAP provider.

 After customer-eligibility is determined the agency will contact you.
-Agencies work with Minnesota Power to let them know if customers are LIHEAP eligible.
+Agencies work with Minnesota Power to let them know if customers are EAP eligible.
 For help finding your local EAP provider, call 1-800-657-3710.

 Services from EAP may include: